 When you're creating content types for your content, you can make use of a variety of different elements to properly define your content structure.
 These include both content elements and supporting elements.

 Compose a content type from the following content elements:

-- Number content elements allow you to fill in decimal numbers.
+- Number elements allow you to fill in decimal numbers.

-- Asset content elements are a placeholder for files – see Adding and removing assets.
+- Asset elements are a placeholder for files – see how to work with media.
 You can limit the maximum file size and number of assets that a contributor can put in an Asset element.

 - Linked items elements help you link content together.
 You can limit content types and the number of items that a contributor can assign.

 - Custom elements allow you to integrate your own content editing features to the Kentico Kontent UI.
 This element has a hard limit of 100,000 characters.
 Implementation of these elements depends completely on the use-case scenario and needs to be done on your end.